 When you start your blog for the first time, it can be quite intimidating.
 There are so many things you need to do for your blog to be set up (if you’re serious about blogging, that is!) and I found that certain things are more important than others.
-I remember when I first set up my blog and it came time to write my first post, I thought, “what do I even write about as my first post?” mainly because I did haven’t any credit.
+I remember when I first set up my blog and it came time to write my first post, I thought, “what do I even write about as my first post?” mainly because I didn’t have any credit.
 Nobody knew me.
 Nobody knew what my content would be about.
 But my best advice is to just do it!
 Just start writing.
 I did, and I haven’t looked back!
 My first post (that I’ve since deleted because it was so horrible, I couldn’t save it) was about my photography journey.
 It was short and mostly filled with horrible images.
 I’ve since learned a lot as a blogger and how to write a decent post.
 And I’m hoping this post will help you as a blogger.

 read about How to Take Better Photos for Your Blog